 About the Program

 Most Michigan Tech students who apply to physical therapy programs are enrolled in the Department of Biological Sciences.
-You may enroll in any of the department’s degree options (ecology, plant biology, molecular biology, microbiology, pre-health professions, or general biology), or in the clinical laboratory sciences degree program.
+You may enroll in any of the department’s degree options, or in the medical laboratory sciences degree program.
 Michigan Tech's biology core provides you with a strong, diversified curriculum in the biological sciences, and our other degree requirements provide a solid foundation in the physical sciences and mathematics.
 Also available are elective courses such as hematology, immunology, microbiology, medical bacteriology, virology, human nutrition, exercise physiology, and cardiopulmonary physiology.
 Other requirements, such as psychology, will be taken to meet Michigan Tech's general education requirements.

 We encourage our pre-health professions students to also take elective course work in the humanities, social sciences, and economics.
 Popular choices for pre-health students are courses in biomedical ethics, the economics of health care, entrepreneurship, sociology of the family, social psychology, developmental psychology, cognitive psychology, and abnormal psychology.
 With between 14 and 18 credits of free electives available, you can explore many areas of interest.

 Because the requirements for a bachelor's degree in biological sciences fulfill the entrance requirements for many health professions programs (such as medical school and dental school) or for graduate education in biology, you will find yourself well prepared to enter a variety of careers in the biological sciences.

 Pre-health Professions Advising